 On the other hand, I’d often interview product manager candidates who worked at big companies like Microsoft.
 I’d always be amazed at how little product management they actually got to do over their many years of experience.
 It’d take them years (literally!) to ship a feature, despite many promotions along the way.

 As it turns out, it’s not just about finding a steep learning curve, but also an environment that allows you to get feedback and iterate quickly.
-It’s not just about learning, but having a continuous cycle of learning, testing, getting real-time feedback and iterating.
-It’s about a fast learning cycle, and a steep learning curve.
+It’s not just about a brand name company, or getting to work on a lot of projects, but having a continuous cycle of learning, testing, getting real-time feedback and iterating.